evancasey/spark-knn-recommender/README.md

 Sparkler
 ===========

 Sparkler is a Python library for building scalable recommender systems.
-Sparkler is built on top of [PySpark](http://spark.apache.org/docs/0.9.0/python-programming-guide.html), the Python API for [Apache Spark](http://spark.apache.org/).
+Sparkler is built on top of [PySpark](http://spark.apache.org/docs/0.9.0/python-programming-guide.html), the Python API for [Apache Spark](http://spark.apache.org/) and can be deployed locally or on [Amazon EMR](https://aws.amazon.com/elasticmapreduce/).

 Requirements
 ------------